Alf Matthews (boxer)

-Alfred John Matthews (1938-1997), was a male boxer who competed for England.
+Alfred John Matthews (7 October 1938 – November 1997), was a male boxer who competed for England.
 He fought as Alf Matthews.

-Boxing career
+Biography

-He represented England in the 75 kg middleweight division at the 1962 British Empire and Commonwealth Games in Perth, Western Australia.
+Matthews represented the 1962 English team at the 1962 British Empire and Commonwealth Games in Perth, Australia.
+He competed in the middleweight category, where he lost to John Bukowski of Australia in the preliminary round.

 He was a member of the Litherland Amateur Boxing Club and was twice ABA middleweight champion in 1962 and 1963.

 He made his professional debut on 11 June 1963 and fought in 13 fights until 1965.